uk-gov-mirror/nhsdigital.NRLF/README.md

 make test-features-integration
 ```

-To run indivudal feature test scenario(s) using the custom tag :
+To run individual feature test scenario(s) using the custom tag :

 1. Add `@custom_tag` before each 'Scenario' that needs to be run (in each .feature file)
 2. Run the command below: